jsommers/switchyard/examples/exercises/applayer/applayer.rst

 ﻿Application layer
 -----------------

+Note: these exercises are a work in progress and some details may not be clear or correctly included yet.

 This exercise has three parts.
 In the first part, the goal is to create a Python socket-based client for a "message board" application.
 The server with this the client should communicate is already written; only the client needs to be created.
 This part of the project does *not* require any use of Switchyard --- only the built-in Python ``socket`` module is used.
 UDP is used as as the transport protocol.

 The goal of the second part of the exercise is to create a UDP-based network stack, which can be used by the client created in part 1 (and also by the server).
 The network stack will implement a static window-based form of reliable transport.